Skip to main content

 Biographical / Historical

 Josephine Baker (1906-1975) was an American-born French dancer, singer, and actress who came to be known in various circles as the "Black Pearl," "Bronze Venus" and even the "Creole Goddess".
 Born Freda Josephine McDonald in St. Louis, Missouri, Josephine Baker became a citizen of France in 1937.
 She was fluent in both English and French.
-Baker was the first black woman to star in a major motion picture, Zouzou (1934) and to become a world-famous entertainer.
+Baker was the first Black woman to star in a major motion picture, Zouzou (1934) and to become a world-famous entertainer.
 Baker refused to perform for segregated audiences in the United States and is noted for her contributions to the Civil Rights Movement.
 She was also known for assisting the French Resistance during World War II, and received the French military honor, the Croix de Guerre and was made a Chevalier of the Légion d'honneur by General Charles de Gaulle.
 She passed away in 1975, having spent her last years performing in retrospectives that celebrated her half-century career in entertainment.

 Extent

-0.167 Cubic Feet (25 oversize folders)
+0.49 Cubic Feet (1 flat box containing 28 oversize folders)

 Language of Materials